 Solidworks is an extremely popular 3D CAD modeling software that is used by thousands.
 It is a highly functional professional software that can be used to create even the most complex of parts.
 However, the more complex a model is, the more time consuming it is to create, even for professionals.
 It is safe to say that beginners would find such models impossible to create.
-Fortunately, there are many free SolidWorks models available online.
-Thanks to the designers who upload their finished designs for other users to use, you can simply download a finished model for free, saving a lot of design time and effort.
+Fortunately, there are many free SolidWorks models available online to download.
+Thanks to the designers who upload their finished designs for other users to use, you can simply download a finished SolidWorks 3D model for free, saving a lot of design time and effort.
 So where exactly can one fund such models?

-While many websites sell SolidWorks models, we will only be focusing on those that offer free SolidWorks models.
+While many websites sell SolidWorks models, we will only be focusing on those that offer free SolidWorks models to download.
 In this article, we will be going through a list of 13 sites where you can download SolidWorks models at no cost.
 Note that this is not a ranking article and so we will not necessarily be comparing the features of the sites on our list.
 Also, the list is in no particular order.

 Table of Contents

 13 Sites with Free SolidWorks Models